-Through the open door I saw him being brought into the frisking room where he had to undress - one piece of clothing after the other - until he was wearing nothing but his left shoe.
+Through the open door I saw him being brought into the frisking room where he had to undress - one piece of clothing after the other, until he was wearing nothing but his left shoe.

 One eternally long hour later I was out in the icy Swedish winter.
-A few minutes ago two police officers had taken Milad along without us even having had a chance to say good-bye.
+A few minutes ago two police officers had taken Majid along without us even having had a chance to say goodbye.
 The reason was claimed to be the hidden passport.

 Before this one of the officers had barked that "it is no use you trying to commit suicide or something like that.
-Our authorities do not fall for that kind of stunt."
+Our Swedish authorities don't fall for that kind of stunt."

-"But where are you taking him?
-I demand that nothing is done without me being contacted first.
-Do you hear that!"
-I had pleaded with the police but completely in vain.
+"But where are you taking him?"
+I demanded.
+"Nothing is to be done without me being contacted first."

+He spoke slowly.
 "We will contact you when and if necessary.
 The rest is up to the police."

-Left all alone on the pavement and filled with worry

-about Milad who might even suspect that I had betrayed him during the interrogation.
-My innermost was a total chaos.
+Alone on the pavement, I was filled with worry about Majid.
+Might he even suspect I had betrayed him during the interrogation?
+My innermost was total chaos.
 All I asked was two minutes with my friend.
 Two minutes.
 But the police had other ideas.

-Now I saw the black police car driving up to fetch Milad.
+Now I saw the black police car driving up to fetch Majid.
 Dragging my feet I walked to the nearest corner when I heard the car door slam shut.
 As if in a nightmare the car passed by at a distance of a few feet.
-Squeezed between two sturdy police officers was Milad.
+Squeezed between two sturdy police officers was Majid.